brian17masters/commanders_marketplace/replit.md

-# G-TEAD Marketplace
+# Commanders Marketplace

 ## Overview

-The G-TEAD Marketplace is a full-stack web application designed as the Army's global digital environment for rapidly sourcing, evaluating, and procuring innovative technologies from U.S., NATO, and foreign vendors.
+The Commanders Marketplace is a full-stack web application designed as the Army's global digital environment for rapidly sourcing, evaluating, and procuring innovative technologies from U.S., NATO, and foreign vendors.
 The platform supports USAREUR-AF's mission by streamlining technology competitions, providing a compliant marketplace for "post-competitive" solutions, and offering role-specific portals for different user types including Vendors, Government Buyers, and Contracting Officers.

 The application implements a comprehensive marketplace with features including technology challenges (inspired by xTech competitions), solution submissions with pitch videos, Amazon-style government reviews, and AI-powered assistance for procurement guidance.